Introduction and Overview

 What is Instagram?

-We have integrated Instagram functions on our website.
-Instagram is a social media platform of the company Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
-Instagram has been a subsidiary of Meta Platforms Inc. since 2012 and is a Facebook product.
-Embedding Instagram content on our website is called embedding.
+We have integrated Instagram features on our website.
+Instagram is a social media platform of Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
+Instagram has been a subsidiary of Meta Platforms Inc. since 2012 and belongs to the Facebook products.
+The embedding of Instagram content on our website is called embedding.
 This allows us to show you content such as buttons, photos or videos from Instagram directly on our website.
-When you visit web pages on our website that have an Instagram function integrated, data is transmitted to Instagram, stored and processed.
+When you visit web pages of our web presence that have an Instagram function integrated, data is transmitted to Instagram, stored and processed.
 Instagram uses the same systems and technologies as Facebook.
-Your data is therefore processed across all Facebook companies.
+Your data is thus processed across all Facebook companies.

-In the following, we want to give you a more detailed insight into why Instagram collects data, what data is involved and how you can largely control data processing.
-Since Instagram belongs to Meta Platforms Inc., we obtain our information from the Instagram guidelines on the one hand, but also from the Meta privacy policy itself on the other.
+In the following, we want to give you a more detailed insight into why Instagram collects data, what data it is and how you can largely control the data processing.
+Since Instagram belongs to Meta Platforms Inc., we draw our information both from the Instagram policies and from the Meta privacy policies themselves.

-Instagram is one of the best-known social media networks in the world.
-Instagram combines the advantages of a blog with the benefits of audiovisual platforms such as YouTube or Vimeo.
-You can upload photos and short videos to "Insta" (as many users casually call the platform), edit them with various filters and also share them on other social networks.
-And if you don't want to be active yourself, you can also just follow other interesting users.
+Instagram is one of the most well-known social media networks worldwide.
+Instagram combines the advantages of a blog with the advantages of audiovisual platforms like YouTube or Vimeo.
+You can upload photos and short videos on “Insta” (as many users casually call the platform), edit them with various filters and also spread them on other social networks.
+And if you don’t want to be active yourself, you can also just follow other interesting users.

 Instagram is the social media platform that has really gone through the roof in recent years.
-And of course we have also responded to this boom.
+And of course, we have also reacted to this boom.
 We want you to feel as comfortable as possible on our website.
-That's why a varied presentation of our content is a matter of course for us.
-The embedded Instagram functions allow us to enrich our content with helpful, funny or exciting content from the Instagram world.
-As Instagram is a subsidiary of Facebook, the data collected can also be useful to us for personalized advertising on Facebook.
-This means that only people who are genuinely interested in our products or services receive our advertisements.
+Therefore, a varied preparation of our content is a matter of course for us.
+Through the embedded Instagram functions, we can enrich our content with helpful, funny or exciting content from the Instagram world.
+Since Instagram is a subsidiary of Facebook, the data collected can also be useful to us for personalized advertising on Facebook.
+This way, our advertising ads only reach people who are really interested in our products or services.

 Instagram also uses the collected data for measurement and analysis purposes.
 We receive summarized statistics and thus more insight into your wishes and interests.
-It is important to note that these reports do not identify you personally.
+It is important to mention that these reports do not personally identify you.

-When you visit one of our pages that has Instagram functions (such as Instagram images or plug-ins), your browser automatically connects to Instagram's servers.
-In the process, data is sent to Instagram, stored and processed.
+When you come across one of our pages that has Instagram features (such as Instagram images or plug-ins) built in, your browser automatically connects to Instagram’s servers.
+Data is sent to Instagram, stored and processed.
 This happens regardless of whether you have an Instagram account or not.
-This includes information about our website, your computer, purchases made, advertisements you see and how you use our services.
+This includes information about our website, about your computer, about purchases made, about advertisements you see and how you use our offer.
 The date and time of your interaction with Instagram are also stored.
 If you have an Instagram account or are logged in, Instagram stores significantly more data about you.

 Facebook distinguishes between customer data and event data.
 We assume that this is exactly the case with Instagram.
-Customer data includes, for example, name, address, telephone number and IP address.
-This customer data is only transmitted to Instagram once it has been hashed.
-Hashing means that a data record is converted into a character string.
-This allows the contact data to be encrypted.
-The "event data" mentioned above is also transmitted.
-By "event data", Facebook - and consequently Instagram - means data about your user behavior.
-Contact data may also be combined with event data.
-The contact data collected is compared with the data that Instagram already has about you.
+Customer data are, for example, name, address, phone number and IP address.
+This customer data will only be transmitted to Instagram after it has been “hashed”.
+Hashing means that a data record is transformed into a string of characters.
+This allows you to encrypt the contact data.
+In addition, the above-mentioned “event data” are also transmitted.
+By “event data”, Facebook – and consequently Instagram – understands data about your user behavior.
+It may also happen that contact data is combined with event data.
+The contact information collected is compared with the data that Instagram already has about you.

-We assume that Instagram processes data in the same way as Facebook.
-This means that if you have an Instagram account or have visited www.instagram.com, Instagram has at least set a cookie.
-If this is the case, your browser sends information to Instagram via the cookie as soon as you come into contact with an Instagram function.
-This data is deleted or anonymized after 90 days at the latest (after reconciliation).
-Although we have looked closely at Instagram's data processing, we cannot say exactly what data Instagram collects and stores.
+We assume that data processing on Instagram works the same way as on Facebook.
+This means: if you have an Instagram account or have visited www.instagram.com, Instagram has set at least one cookie.
+If this is the case, your browser sends information to Instagram via the cookie as soon as you come into contact with an Instagram feature.
+At the latest after 90 days (after reconciliation), this data is deleted or anonymized.
+Although we have dealt intensively with Instagram’s data processing, we cannot say exactly what data Instagram collects and stores.

-Below we will show you the minimum cookies that are set in your browser when you click on an Instagram function (such as a button or an Insta image).
+In the following, we show you cookies that are at least set in your browser when you click on an Instagram feature (such as a button or an Insta image).
 In our test, we assume that you do not have an Instagram account.
-If you are logged in to Instagram, significantly more cookies will of course be set in your browser.
+If you are logged in to Instagram, of course, significantly more cookies will be set in your browser.

 These cookies were used in our test: